Workplace recycling requirements in Wales

 You must comply if your business in Wales produces food waste.
 This includes:

 The 5 kg per week threshold is the key measure.
-If your business produces more than 5 kg of food waste per week (roughly one carrier bag full per day), you must separate it.
+If your business produces 5 kg or more of food waste per week (roughly one carrier bag full per week), you must separate it.
 Most food businesses will exceed this comfortably.

 Estimate how much food waste your business produces each week.
 Include preparation waste (peelings, trimmings, bones), plate waste, and any out-of-date stock.
-If you are above the 5 kg per week threshold, you must separate food waste.
+If you produce 5 kg or more per week, you must separate food waste.

 Provide clearly labelled food waste bins in your kitchen and food preparation areas.
 Use bins with lids to contain odour and prevent contamination.
 Food waste must not be mixed with general waste, dry recyclables, or garden waste.